 In any natural, stable and thriving ecosystem such as a forest or woodland, there is a diversity of trees, plants and animals.
 Without animals to process fruits and grass turning them into manure for the insects and other microbiology in the soil to break down, I am not sure how our forests would look.
-At Keela Yoga Farm we plan to replicate this sort of natural ecosystem with trees and plants that provide us with food and other resources, but also by integrating animals which will help stabilize the food forests and provide us with further resources.
+At Keela Yoga Farm we plan to replicate this sort of natural ecosystem in the future with trees and plants that provide us with food and other resources, but also by integrating animals which will help stabilize the food forests and provide us with further resources.

 Dogs – We will definitely need a couple of dogs to help protect and control our animals, and provide companionship to our family and community.
 But above all, they will act as an alarm for any intruders.
 These dogs will have thousands of square meters of land to live in and will be the happiest doggies in the world!
 We got two cute dogs in Jan 2017.

 Donkeys – They can eat a lot of grass and weeds and turn them into a lot of useful manure.
 The manure can help our compost piles breed the microorganisms we want in our soils.
 Donkeys can also be used to help with farm work and are wonderful companions.
 Due to the use of diesel engines and machinery on farms, there is little or no need for donkeys around the country with local farmers.
 This has resulted in a decrease in population which the government is trying to rectify.
 We plan to breed donkeys and hope to encourage others to do the same.

 Geese – These birds also eat grass and act as a great alarm for any intruders due to making a lot of noise when they are disturbed, the best thing about them is that they do not touch any of our vegetables and are great poultry to keep in food forests.
 Their droppings which are made up from grass do not smell so much and they dont turn a nice grass area into mud.